 What We Accept

-Help us provide the basic home essentials to more than 14,000 people every year.
+Help us provide the basic home essentials to more than 13,000 people every year.
 Items that no longer have meaning to you can mean the world to a child, family, or individual in need.
+Read a few Lives We Touch to get inspired!

-- Free of rips, stains and/or pet hair.
+- Free of rips, stains, strong odors and/or pet hair.

 - Not sure if you should donate an item?
 Ask yourself if you would feel comfortable giving it to a friend or family member.

-- If it is not on this list, we do not accept it.
+- If an item is not on the list below, we do not accept it.
+View our Donor Resource list for additional options.

-How do I donate items from my COMPANY?
-I have a large quantity of items.
+- How can I donate items from my COMPANY/ORGANIZATION?
+I have a large quantity of acceptable items.

 To view the full details of each section – click on the right-hand arrow to expand